The Muppets Movie Adventures: Stages/Synopsis

 The players control Kermit the Frog playing the role of "Captain Greenlegs" who is the captain of the pirate ship called the Rapid Mosquito.
 Greenlegs is described as a pirate Robin Hood, as he donates portions of his loot to those in need.
 This action has garnered the captain considered popularity with the public, including "being voted pirate of the year the last ten years by Pirate Monthly Magazine".
 However, the tyrannical Guard Chief Sweetums is jealous of Greenlegs, feeling he should be the hero of the citizens.
 Guard Chief Sweetums captures Greenelegs, tying him over a pool of sharks to eliminate the pirate.
 However, Greenlegs escapes.
 The player then assumes control, with the task of traversing though the local town on route to your ship, in order to make a safe getaway.
 Even when Captain Greenlegs defeats Guard Chief Sweetums, he encounters him again where it is stated that he is his twin brother due to this being a low-budget movie and that they couldn't afford another actor.
 Following the defeat of Guard Chief Sweetums and his twin brother, Captain Greenlegs returns to the Rapid Mosquito and sets sail for bold new adventures.
-But that's another story.